27rohan/Rotten-Tomatoes/README.md

 # Rotten-Tomatoes
-Supervised and Unsupervised Machine Learning on Rotten-Tomatoes dataset
+Supervised Machine Learning on Rotten-Tomatoes dataset to understand the impact of words in reviews on overall critic.